Dmitriy Bunin Author of Frames X UI kit

 Let's explore a few examples:

 An accordion component with "▼" for closed accordions and "▲" for open ones.
-It may sound unusual, but it can definitely look striking when the element's sizing is properly aligned.
+It may sound unusual, but it can definitely look striking when the element's sizing is properly aligned with the font.

 A pagination or page controls component with "←" and "→" arrows.
 Arrow symbols are among the most trustworthy text symbols, supported by most fonts and browsers, and can function as navigation buttons and icons.

-Input forms and field labels with "✓" and "✕" symbols.
-When combined with text labels or captions, these symbols can provide great visual feedback without any SVG icons added.
+Unicode symbols like checkmarks (✓), crosses (✗), or exclamation marks (❗) provide instant visual feedback.
+When combined with text labels or captions, some symbols can provide great visual feedback without any SVG icons added.

 For password fields, we could also use a tiny helper "•" symbol instead of SVG circles for hidden password characters.

-This trick can be helpful when you want to replace certain icons with labels.
-By updating the instance, you can switch the icon to a text label or symbol, adding extra meaning or elements to the design.
+This approach is particularly useful when you want to replace certain icons with labels.
+By updating the instance, you can transform the icon into a text label or symbol, thereby adding additional meaning or elements to the design.

-Using Unicode symbols to create Unique CTAs and Links
+Using text symbols to create Unique CTAs and Links

 You can use symbols to enhance your call-to-actions, emphasize key components, or list items in long-form content.